-As the actual name implies (a previous underused name was NF3), schwannomatosis is characterized by the development of multiple noncancerous (benign) tumours called schwannomas, which are tumours of the tissue that covers nerves, usually on peripheral nerves and spinal nerves.
+As the actual name implies (a previous underused name was NF3), schwannomatosis is characterized by the development of multiple noncancerous (benign) tumours called schwannomas not caused by germline or mosaic NF2 pathogenic variants, which are tumours of the tissue that covers nerves, usually on peripheral nerves and spinal nerves.
 It affects around 1 in 70,000 people at some point in their lifetime.
 Up to one third of patients show segmental schwannomatosis, confined to one limb or few adjacent spinal segments.
 Cranial nerve involvement is uncommon, most commonly on the trigeminal nerve.
 Meningiomas (a type of benign brain tumour) and unilateral vestibular schwannoma (a tumour from the balance branch of the acoustic nerve supplying the inner ear) can occur, with a substantial overlap with NF2 and a misdiagnosis of at least 9% of cases.

-Mutations in SMARCB1 and LZTR1 can cause schwannomatosis.
+Pathogenic variants (mutations) in SMARCB1, LZTR1 and very rarely DGCR8 can cause schwannomatosis.
 The proteins produced from both genes are thought to act as tumour suppressors, which normally keep cells from growing and dividing too rapidly or in an uncontrolled way.
 Mutations in either of these genes may help cells grow and divide without control or order to form a tumour.
 SMARCB1 and LZTR1 are located on chromosome 22q, near the NF2 gene.
 Meningiomas can occur in SMARCB1-related schwannomatosis, whereas unilateral vestibular schwannoma may occur with LZTR1-related schwannomatosis.
 Current genetic testing does not reveal a mutation in all affected individuals, and there may be additional genes responsible for the disorder in some people yet to be discovered.

 The genetics of schwannomatosis is complex and remains incompletely understood.
 Studies suggest that 15 to 25 percent of cases of schwannomatosis run in families.
 These familial cases have an autosomal dominant pattern of inheritance, which means a mutation in one copy of the SMARCB1 or LZTR1 gene in each cell greatly increases the risk of developing schwannomas.
 However, some people who have an altered gene never develop tumours, which is a situation known as reduced penetrance.
 New alterations occurring in sperm or eggs can end up in every cell of the child and represent approximately 30% for LZTR1-related schwannomatosis and 10% for SMARCB1-related schwannomatosis.
 Familial occurrence is inexplicably uncommon.